ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/covid19.md

 FROM covid19;
 ```

 8. This query determines the latest values for each location.
-We can't use `max(date)` because not all countries reported every day, so we grab the last row use the row number:
+We can't use `max(date)` because not all countries reported every day, so we grab the last row using `ROW_NUMBER`:

 ```sql
 WITH latest_deaths_data AS